-While child passenger safety technicians and the American Academy of Pediatrics has long been recommending that parents keep their children rear-facing past age one, more states are finally changing their laws to require it.
+While child passenger safety technicians and the American Academy of Pediatrics has long been recommending that parents keep their children rear-facing past age one, more states finally change their car seat laws to require it.

 The best practice recommendation from car seat safety experts is to keep your child rear facing for as long as possible — until the child outgrows the seat by height or weight — but at least until age two.